socratesmosko/DigitalAgency-Website/README.md

-# DigitalAgency-Website
+# Digital Agency Example Website

 This is a Digital Agency example website. (front-end only).

 Technologies Used:
-• React.js
+- React.js
-• HTML
+- HTML
-• CSS
+- CSS
-• JavaScript
+- JavaScript

 # Features
 - Fully Responsive